Public Ledger for Sensitive Data: Requirements and assumptions

-\begin{definition}[Bilinear Group] $\G$ is a Bilinear group if the conditions above hold and both the group operations in $\G$ and $\Gg$ as well as the bilinear map $e$ are efficiently computable. \end{definition} In the remainder of this section $\G$ and $\Gg$ are understood.
+\begin{definition}[Bilinear Groups] $\G, \Gg, \Gt$ are \emph{Bilinear Groups} if the conditions above hold and the group operations in $\G, \Gg$, and $\Gt$ as well as the bilinear map $e$ are efficiently computable. $\Gt$ is also called the \emph{target group}. \end{definition} In the remainder of this section $\G, \Gg$ and $\Gt$ are understood.